Cessna: Chinese production controversy

-On November 27, 2007, Cessna announced the then-new Cessna 162 would be built in the People's Republic of China by Shenyang Aircraft Corporation, which is a subsidiary of the China Aviation Industry Corporation I (AVIC I), a Chinese government-owned consortium of aircraft manufacturers.
-Cessna reported that the decision was made to save money and also that the company had no more plant capacity in the United States at the time.
+On November 27, 2007, Cessna announced the then-new Cessna 162 would be built in China by Shenyang Aircraft Corporation, which is a subsidiary of the China Aviation Industry Corporation I (AVIC I), a Chinese government-owned consortium of aircraft manufacturers.
+Cessna reported that the decision was made to save money and because the company had no more plant capacity in the United States at the time.
 Cessna received much negative feedback for this decision, with complaints centering on the recent quality problems with Chinese production of other consumer products, China's human rights record, exporting of jobs and China's less than friendly political relationship with the United States.
 The customer backlash surprised Cessna and resulted in a company public relations campaign.
 In early 2009, the company attracted further criticism for continuing plans to build the 162 in China while laying off large numbers of workers in the United States.
 In the end, the Cessna 162 was not a commercial success and only a small number were delivered before production was cancelled.

 2008–2010 economic crisis

 The company's business suffered notably during the late-2000s recession, laying off more than half its workforce between January 2009 and September 2010.

 On November 4, 2008, Cessna's parent company, Textron, indicated that Citation production would be reduced from the original 2009 target of 535 "due to continued softening in the global economic environment" and that this would result in an undetermined number of lay-offs at Cessna.

 On November 8, 2008, at the Aircraft Owners and Pilots Association (AOPA) Expo, CEO Jack Pelton indicated that sales of Cessna aircraft to individual buyers had fallen, but piston and turboprop sales to businesses had not.
 "While the economic slowdown has created a difficult business environment, we are encouraged by brisk activity from new and existing propeller fleet operators placing almost 200 orders for 2009 production aircraft," Pelton stated.

-Beginning in January 2009, a total of 665 jobs were cut at Cessna's Wichita and Bend, Oregon plants.
+Beginning in January 2009, a total of 665 jobs were cut at Cessna's Wichita and Bend, Oregon, plants.
 The Cessna factory at Independence, Kansas, which builds the Cessna piston-engined aircraft and the Cessna Mustang, did not see any layoffs, but one third of the workforce at the former Columbia Aircraft facility in Bend was laid off.
 This included 165 of the 460 employees who built the Cessna 350 and 400.
 The remaining 500 jobs were eliminated at the main Cessna Wichita plant.

 In January 2009, the company laid off an additional 2,000 employees, bringing the total to 4,600.
 The job cuts included 120 at the Bend, Oregon, facility reducing the plant that built the Cessna 350 and 400 to fewer than half the number of workers that it had when Cessna bought it.
 Other cuts included 200 at the Independence, Kansas, plant that builds the single-engined Cessnas and the Mustang, reducing that facility to 1,300 workers.